rent-management-system/Rent-management--system--payment-processing-service/README.md

 - [License](#license)

 ## Introduction
-The Payment Processing Microservice is a core component of the Rent Management System, responsible for handling all payment-related operations.
-It facilitates secure and efficient payment initiation, status tracking, and webhook processing, primarily integrating with the Chapa payment gateway.
-This service ensures that property listing payments are processed, verified, and communicated to relevant services within the ecosystem.
+The Payment Processing Microservice is a core component of the Rent Management System, meticulously designed to handle all payment-related operations with a strong emphasis on leveraging the **Chapa Payment Gateway**.
+This integration provides a robust, secure, and locally relevant solution for payment initiation, status tracking, and webhook processing.
+By utilizing Chapa, this service ensures that property listing payments are processed efficiently, verified reliably, and communicated seamlessly to relevant services within the ecosystem, offering a superior payment experience tailored for the Ethiopian market.

 ## Features
+-   **Chapa Payment Integration**: Seamlessly integrates with the Chapa Payment Gateway for secure and localized payment processing, supporting various local payment methods.
--   **Payment Initiation**: Securely initiates payments through the Chapa payment gateway.
+-   **Payment Initiation**: Securely initiates payments through the Chapa payment gateway, generating unique checkout URLs.
--   **Idempotency**: Prevents duplicate payment processing for the same request.
+-   **Idempotency**: Prevents duplicate payment processing for the same request, ensuring reliable transactions.
--   **Payment Status Tracking**: Monitors and updates the status of payments (PENDING, SUCCESS, FAILED).
+-   **Payment Status Tracking**: Monitors and updates the status of payments (PENDING, SUCCESS, FAILED) in real-time.
--   **Chapa Webhook Handling**: Processes real-time payment status updates from Chapa.
+-   **Chapa Webhook Handling**: Processes real-time payment status updates from Chapa via secure webhooks, ensuring immediate reflection of payment outcomes.
--   **Scheduled Payment Timeout**: Automatically marks pending payments as FAILED after a configurable period.
+-   **Scheduled Payment Timeout**: Automatically marks pending payments as FAILED after a configurable period, maintaining data accuracy.
--   **Inter-Service Communication**: Integrates with User Management, Property Listing, and Notification services.
+-   **Inter-Service Communication**: Integrates with User Management, Property Listing, and Notification services for a cohesive ecosystem.
--   **Authentication & Authorization**: Secures API endpoints using JWT and API keys.
+-   **Authentication & Authorization**: Secures API endpoints using JWT and API keys for robust access control.
--   **Caching**: Utilizes Redis for caching user authentication data to improve performance.
+-   **Caching**: Utilizes Redis for caching user authentication data to improve performance and reduce load on upstream services.
--   **Rate Limiting**: Implements API rate limiting using Redis to prevent abuse.
+-   **Rate Limiting**: Implements API rate limiting using Redis to protect against abuse and ensure service stability.
--   **Structured Logging**: Provides detailed, structured logs for better observability and debugging.
+-   **Structured Logging**: Provides detailed, structured logs for better observability, debugging, and monitoring.
--   **Health Checks & Metrics**: Offers endpoints for monitoring service health and operational metrics.
+-   **Health Checks & Metrics**: Offers endpoints for monitoring service health and operational metrics, ensuring high availability.

 ## Architecture
 The Payment Processing Microservice operates within a broader microservices ecosystem.
 Below is a C4 Context diagram illustrating its interactions with other key systems.